Howchoo/drone-wars/README.md

 Some hardware is required for certain exploits; we've listed this hardware below, and have opted to execute it on a Raspberry Pi, with all hardware mounted on a high-end hobbyist drone (the "attack drone").

 This software was developed as a research project by the DKE (Dunning-Kruger Experience) group for the [OpenWERX](http://www.sofwerx.org/openwerx/) drone-hacking competition.
+You can see our team's presentation video of DDrone in action [here](https://www.youtube.com/watch?v=gUuN9khOv3w).

 ## Dependencies
 ### Software